-City was only able to name a 21-man squad for the Champions League and was also fined and restricted in its transfer spending as European football's governing body deemed the club to have breached FFP earlier in 2014.
+City were only able to name a 21-man squad for the Champions League and were also fined and restricted in their transfer spending as European football's governing body deemed them to have breached FFP earlier in 2014.

 Manager Manuel Pellegrini confirmed on Saturday that former the Chelsea midfielder will join the Premier League champions on loan until January from City's Major League Soccer franchise, New York City FC.

-NYCFC has also loaned out new signing David Villa to Melbourne City – which is owned by the English club as well – and Wenger has raised concerns after learning of Lampard's switch back to England.
+New York have also loaned out new signing David Villa to Melbourne City - who are owned by the English club as well - and Wenger has raised concerns after learning of Lampard's switch back to England.

 The Arsenal boss told the press: "It is a surprise.